codefresh-io/terraform-provider-codefresh/docs/resources/account.md

 ## Argument Reference

 - `name` - (Required) The display name for the account.
-- `admins` - (Optional) A list of users IDs to set them as account admins.
 - `limits` - (Optional) A collection of `limits` blocks as documented below.
 - `build` -  (Optional) A collection of `build` blocks as documented below.